daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 ---

-- Initial commit 3rd Feb 2017
+- Initial commit 3rd Feb 2017.
-- Months rolled past
+- Months rolled past.
-- Beta versions and release candidates appeared
+- Beta versions and release candidates appeared.
+- Sounded great, but we were worried about the impact on our day-to-day.

 ---